skills/review-pull-requests/.github/steps/1-step.md

 _Welcome to "Review pull requests"! :wave:_

-Let's get started by opening a **pull request** on some changes that were recently added to the the `update-game` branch.
+Let's get started by opening a **pull request** on some changes that were recently added to the `update-game` branch.

 ### What is a pull request?

 A **pull request** is a collaboration area where work in one branch is reviewed before merging it into another branch.
 It has different tabs to manage the conversation and easily review changes.

 - **Conversation** - A general log of the pull request activity.
-It also provides open space fellow collaborators and the community to provide ideas, suggestions, and general feedback.
+It also provides an open space for fellow collaborators and the community to provide ideas, suggestions, and general feedback.
 - **Commits** - A list of only the commits unique to the proposed branch.
 - **Checks** - The results of any automations applied to the pull request using [GitHub Actions](https://github.com/features/actions).
-That's for another exercise though. 😎
+That's for another exercise, though. 😎
 - **Files Changed** - A [Diff](https://docs.github.com/en/get-started/quickstart/github-glossary#diff) view that easily shows the proposed changes in a before/after view.
-It also options to add comments and reviews in context.
+It also has options to add comments and reviews in context.

 > [!TIP]
 > You can [create a draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for unfinished work.
 This can help avoid accidental merges or premature reviews.